Equivariant derived equivalence and rational points on K3 surfaces: Generalities

-as Hodge structures.
-This does not suffice in the equivariant case: \begin{prop} Let $X$ and $Y$ be complex projective K3 surfaces with faithful actions by a finite group $G$.
-Then we have a sequence of implications, which are strict, in general: \begin{enumerate} \item{there is a $G$-equivariant derived equivalence $D^b(X) \simeq D^b(Y)$;} \item{there is an isomorphism of Mukai lattices
+\begin{prop} Let $X$ and $Y$ be complex projective K3 surfaces with faithful actions by a finite group $G$.
+Then we have a sequence of implications: \begin{enumerate} \item{there is a $G$-equivariant derived equivalence $D^b(X) \simeq D^b(Y)$;} \item{there is an isomorphism of Mukai lattices

 respecting the Hodge structures and the $G$-actions;} \item{there is a $G$-equivariant isomorphism

 of transcendental lattices, compatible with Hodge structures.} \end{enumerate} \end{prop} \begin{proof} Suppose that $X$ and $Y$ are equivariantly derived equivalent.
 Then there is an isomorphism $i:Y\simeq M_v(X)$ such that the universal sheaf